AasifaShaik029/90DaysofDevopsJourney/clcgdoydp000308mc8pu21zur.md

 Hello Everyone!

+This is Day 4 learning.
+It is a very Beginner friendly Note.
+Give it a read :)

-Please find below concepts on Shell Scripting.
+Please find below the concepts this article covers on Shell Scripting.

+1. Few Basic Commands

+2. Checking file and directory exists or not

+3. Writing a script

+4. Comments

+5. Arguments

+6. File Creation

+7\. if, elif, and for loop

+---

 #To check which flavor of Linux you are using